 What actually is Mead?
 Here we explain the very basics of Mead, it’s origins and why we believe it is deserving of your consideration.

-In fact, it’s so simple that it’s thought that the first time mead was ever created it was simply a happy accident.
-A pot/trough of honey, carelessly left out in the elements filled with rainwater.
+Mead is one of the oldest alcoholic beverages in the world, predating both beer and wine.
+It is believed to have originated over 8,000 years ago, with evidence of fermented honey drinks found in ancient China, Europe, and Africa.
+Some historians suggest that mead was discovered accidentally when rainwater mixed with honey in natural hives, fermenting due to wild yeasts.
 A little while later, the lucky consumer was delighted to discover his honey had been magically diluted into a sweet flavoured drink that made him feel… interesting.
 He was hooked, and the tradition of mead production ensued.
 Or so the story goes…!

+Mead has played a significant role in many ancient cultures.
+The Vikings, Celts, and Anglo-Saxons all enjoyed mead, often drinking it during feasts and ceremonies.
 In Ancient Greek mythology, mead was known as the ‘drink of the Gods’ as it was believed to have healing powers, and thus, must have been a gift from above.
 It was given to the gladiators and warriors as it was thought to help heal injuries.
+In Norse mythology, mead was associated with wisdom and poetry, while in medieval Europe, it was considered a drink of nobility and even linked to honeymoon traditions, where newlyweds would drink mead for a full moon cycle to encourage fertility and happiness, which might be where the word honeymoon comes from!

 Further to all of this, there are references to Mead in ancient Hindu scriptures, in the Bible, writings by Chaucer and Aristotle and references to it in old English and Welsh poetry.